Upper back & neck stretch: relieve rhomboid pain, muscle, and joint pain and treat a sore point between the shoulder blades.

 Same thing when sitting down.
-Whatever the activity, it is easy to shrug your shoulders, tilt your head, and stay that way … until the first pain finally appear.
+Whatever the activity, it is easy to shrug your shoulders, tilt your head, and stay that way, until the first pain finally appears.

 For this upper back stretch (rhomboid muscles), we need a wall with a corner, or a door frame, or a piece of furniture on the side of which we will be able to take support.

 Position yourself perpendicular to the wall, reach out, grab the corner, and rotate, keeping the forearm and elbow glued to the wall.

 This is mandatory: to fully benefit from the effects of stretching, the arm must remain well tensioned, and the elbow must remain stuck to the wall.
 The stretch is felt in the neck, in the triceps, in the shoulder, and in the upper back, mainly on the side of the arm concerned.

 If you do not feel the upper back stretch or not enough, it’s because your arm is not tight enough: move sideways from the corner of the wall, until you feel the upper back stretch.

 Julie shows three ways to work this stretch out, but it is likely that depending on your particular case, you discover more variations

 Breathe deeply, stay 30 seconds, during which you take the opportunity to focus on the sensations since this is where you will be able to determine which area to emphasize: more on the neck or more between the shoulder blades.
 You will quickly feel what is good for you.